open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/quick-start/local-docker-deployment.md

 ## Cleanup

-From the same directory as mentioned in [step 1](#1-create-a-directory-for-openmetadata), run the below command to stop the docker compose services.
+From the same directory as mentioned in [step 1](#1-create-a-directory-for-openmetadata), run the below command to stop the docker compose services and clean named volumes.

 ```
 docker compose down --volumes